awsdocs/aws-codestar-user-guide/doc_source/getting-started.md

 1. Sign in to the AWS Management Console, and then open the AWS CodeStar console at [https://console\.aws\.amazon\.com/codestar/](https://console.aws.amazon.com/codestar/)\.

    Make sure that you are signed in to the AWS Region where you want to create the project and its resources\.
 For example, to create a project in US East \(Ohio\), make sure you have selected that AWS Region\.
 For information about AWS Regions where AWS CodeStar is available, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codestar_region) in the *AWS General Reference* \.
-![\[Choosing the region where you want to create the project in AWS CodeStar\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-region.png)

 1. On the **AWS CodeStar** page, choose **Create a new project**\. \(If you are the first user to create a project, choose **Start a project**\.\)

 1. On the **Choose a project template** page, choose the project type from the list of AWS CodeStar project templates\.
 You can use the filter bar to narrow your choices\.
 For example, for a web application project written in Node\.js to be deployed to Amazon EC2 instances, select the **Web application**, **Node\.js**, and **Amazon EC2** check boxes\.
 Then choose from the templates available for that set of options\.
-![\[Using the filter bar to help choose the project template\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-create-new1.png)

    For more information, see [AWS CodeStar Project Templates](templates.md)\.